nrfconnect/sdk-nrf/applications/asset_tracker_v2/doc/asset_tracker_v2_description.rst

 * Module with dedicated thread
 * Module without thread

-Every module has an event manager handler function, which subscribes to one or more event types.
+Every module has an Application Event Manager handler function, which subscribes to one or more event types.
 When an event is sent from a module, all subscribers receive that event in the respective handler, and acts on the event in the following ways:

 1. The event is converted into a message